Manufacturing Engineering (MFGE)

 MFGE 4315.
 Energy and Thermofluids Engineering.

-This course covers core engineering concepts of energy and thermofluids based on fluid mechanics, thermodynamics, and heat transfer.
-The main topics include properties of pure substances, fluid statics and dynamics, differential analysis of fluid flow, viscous flow in pipes, external flows, open channel flows, mass and energy analysis of control volumes, first and second laws of thermodynamics, steady-state and transient conduction, internal and external forced convection, natural convection, and fundamentals of radiation.
-Prerequisite: MATH 3323 and PHYS 2425 both with grades of "D" or better.
+This course provides a study of energy and thermofluids engineering based on fundamental principles of fluid mechanics, thermodynamics, and heat transfer.
+The scope includes properties of pure substances, fluid statics and dynamics, non-Newtonian fluids, differential analysis of fluid flow, viscous flow in pipes, external flows, boundary layers, open channel flows, control volume analysis of mass and energy, first and second laws of thermodynamics, steady and transient conduction, forced and natural convection, radiation, and mass transfer.
+The course is delivered through lectures, problem-solving sessions, and applied engineering examples.
+By the end of the course, students are expected to analyze thermofluid systems and apply principles to optimize energy-related processes.
+Prerequisite: MATH 3323 and PHYS 2326 and PHYS 2126 with grades of "D" or better.

 Grade Mode: Standard Letter